richerlariviere/shout/README.md

 # Shout
 Easily send notification to macOS "Notification Center"

 **Disclaimer: This is very naive code.
 Do not use it without having a complete knowledge of the code (which is very simple).
 I plan to clean the inputs laters.
-At this moment, the code is only usable for measuring time and output it in a notification.**
+At this moment, the code is only usable for measuring execution time and output it in a notification.**

 ## Usage